howtoedittv/sonic-cd-linux/README.md

 This installer script is released under the MIT License.
 The Sonic CD game data is not included in this license.

+final notes: the game is set to launch in fullscreen and exiting from the game menu is non working the only way to exit the game is by pressing super + tab and closing it from the desktop!!

+thanks :>

+have fun !!

 Sonic the Hedgehog
        ___------__